syncfusion-content/blazor-docs/blazor/diagram-component/export.md

 ## Exporting options

-Diagram provides support to export the desired region of the diagram to desired formats.
+Diagram provides support to export the desired region of the diagram to the desired formats.

 ### File Formats

 [DiagramExportFormat](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramExportFormat.html) is to specify the type/format of the exported file.
-By default, the diagram is exported as .jpeg format.
-You can export diagram to the following formats:
+By default, the diagram is exported in .jpeg format.
+You can export the diagram to the following formats:

 * JPEG
 * PNG